Siege of Vicksburg

 4th the various commands moved outside and stacked their arms.

-noon the national colors floated over the court-house.
-The
+the national colors floated over the court-house.
+The work of

-work of paroling the prisoners was hurried forward as rapidly
+paroling the prisoners was hurried forward as rapidly as possible,

-as possible, the number of prisoners surrendered being 31,600,
+the number of prisoners surrendered being 31,600, together with

-large quantity of ammunition.
-The losses of the Union army
+ammunition.
+The losses of the Union army during the siege,

 Source: The Union Army, Vol. 6, p.
 890